Luis Estrada (director)

-Luis Estrada Rodríguez (born January 17, 1962) is a Mexican film director, producer, and screenwriter.
+Luis Antonio Estrada Rodríguez (born 17 January 1962) is a Mexican film director, producer, and screenwriter.
 He is known for his films that openly criticize the Mexican political system and the controversial issues that revolve around it.
 He has been nominated for 10 Ariel Awards winning four of them, including two Best Director awards for Herod's Law (1999) and El Infierno (2010).